15 Types of Cocktail Glasses that Serious Mixologists Recommend

 Part of the allure of gin is the incredible botanical aromas that it brings to the taste buds.
 And by utilizing a large goblet, you can truly capture it.
 The long decorative stem of this gin goblet prevents your drink from warming up in your hands.
 The large bowl shape with a wide mouth provides the ideal shape for concentrating aromas with every sip.
 Another bonus?
 There’s plenty of room to add ice for a deliciously chilled gin and tonic.

-Also known as a rocks glass or a lowball glass, the old fashioned glass is one of the most versatile types of cocktail glasses.
+Also known as a rocks glass or a lowball glass, the old-fashioned glass is one of the most versatile types of cocktail glasses.
 It’s a short cylinder-shaped tumbler that’s perfect for serving drinks on the rocks.
-This version is the ideal vessel to dress up anything from an old fashioned to a white Russian or Negroni.
+This version is the ideal vessel to dress up anything from an old-fashioned to a white Russian or Negroni—we also recommend trying out this Negroni Sbagliato.

-If you’re looking for the best types of cocktail glass to sip whiskey, Scotch or bourbon, the Glencairn whiskey glass is it.
+If you’re looking for the best types of cocktail glass to sip whiskey, Scotch, bourbon or aged rum, the Glencairn whiskey glass is it.
 This specialized glass is shaped like a tulip, with a base that makes it easy to hold.
 The tapered shape is specifically designed to fully capture the aromas of what you’re sipping while vapors are trapped in the bowl.
 Overall, it means a better experience as you enjoy the nuances of your drink.
 Cheers!